-An Anticipation Guide is a strategy that is used before reading to activate students’ prior knowledge and build curiosity about a new topic.
 Before reading a selection, students respond to several statements that challenge or support their preconceived ideas about key concepts in the text.
-Using this strategy stimulates students’ interest in a topic and sets a purpose for reading.
-Anticipation guides can be revisited after reading to evaluate how well students understood the material and to correct any misconceptions, and discuss new ideas and connections students made.
+This helps to stimulate students’ interest in a topic and sets a purpose for reading.
+Anticipation guides should be revisited after reading to evaluate how well students understood the material, correct any misconceptions, and discuss new ideas and connections students made.

-Anticipation Guides are loved by teachers because of their ability to engage all students in the exploration of new information by challenging them to critically think about what they know or think they know about a topic and how their ideas maintain or change after learning more.
+Anticipation guides are genuinely loved by teachers because they engage all students in the exploration of new information by challenging them to critically think about what they know or think they know about a topic and how their ideas maintain or change after learning more.
 In doing so, anticipation guides set a purpose to the reading, even for those students who initially may not be engaged by the topic.

 There are several ways to construct an anticipation guide for middle and high school students.
 Most include the following steps (Duffelmeyer, 1994):

-- Consider what beliefs your students are likely to have about the topic.
+- Consider what beliefs your students are likely to have about a topic.

 - Write general statements that challenge your students’ beliefs.